fc9734ygn/oddspot-backend/README.md

 ### Postgresql

-- Was deciding between MySQL and Postgresql and decided to go with Postgresql simply because of people on the internet saying it's better.
+- Was deciding between MySQL and Postgresql and decided to go with Postgresql.

 ## Hosting